charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 ## Menu

 You should have menu that works both on a mobile device and on desktop.

+## Trouble Shoot Errors {#errors}

+- Run **grunt check** and your unit tests.
+Get them to pass.
+(If you can't run your tests, move on and come back to them later.)
+- Load your program in Chrome with the developer tools open
+- Go to the network page and make sure it is free of any errors
+- Go to the console page and fix errors you see there
+- Also look in the bash shell to see if errors are showing up there.
+- Finally, go to the source page and step through any code that is still broken.

 ## Turn it in